cesarl0725/ev-adoption-washington-2025/README.md

 The goal of the project is to answer these key **business questions**:
 - What are the top 10 counties with the most electric cars?
-- What are the most popular car brands and models?
+- What are the top 5 most popular car brands in each county?
 - Are fully electric cars (BEVs) more common than plug-in hybrids (PHEVs)?
 - How has EV adoption changed by model year?
 - Which cars have the best electric range?